 This tip is to protect your Mac from old-school thieves, the kind that snatch it physically and run.
-With Find My Mac, you can locate it on a map using GPS tracking, you can lock it remotely so that nobody can get in, and you can even wipe all the data remotely.
+Find My Mac lets you locate your computer on a map using GPS tracking, lock it remotely so that nobody can get in, and even wipe all the data remotely.
 We need to adjust your settings for this, so open up System Preferences and click the padlock to make changes.

 First, in System Preferences → Security & Privacy → Privacy, check Enable Location Services.

 Then, in System Preferences → iCloud, if you scroll to the bottom of the box, you’ll see Find My Mac.
 Tick the box.